Last Ounce of Courage: Theatrical run

 Last Ounce of Courage was released on September 14, 2012 at 1,407 locations in the United States and grossed $1.59 million in its opening weekend, ranking 15th at the box office.
 Box Office Mojo reported that unlike most Christian films that depend on word of mouth, commercials were run for Last Ounce of Courage.
 The website said this indicated that the opening was "probably a pretty serious financial disappointment".
 As of September 23, the film has grossed an estimated $3,329,674.

 Critical reception

 Last Ounce of Courage was universally panned by film critics.
-Rotten Tomatoes reports a 0% approval rating based on 16 reviews, with an average score of 2.49/10.
-At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream critics, the film has received an average score of 11 based on 5 reviews.
-As The Washington Post puts it, "Its effectiveness depends entirely on the degree to which you already believe its talking points.”
-Actor and activist Chuck Norris said of the film, "It was an easy choice to endorse this film because its message is consistent with my life principles and core values.”
+As The Washington Post puts it, "Its effectiveness depends entirely on the degree to which you already believe its talking points."
+Actor and activist Chuck Norris said of the film, "It was an easy choice to endorse this film because its message is consistent with my life principles and core values."

 Michael O'Sullivan of The Washington Post said it was "preaching to the choir".
 Robert Abele of the Los Angeles Times said of the film, "The patriot-packaged Last Ounce of Courage has been made with the conviction of true zealots, but also the competence of amateurs."
 In contrast, Movieguide, a conservative Christian film review site, says of the film, "Last Ounce of Courage ends on several positive notes that make it recommended viewing for everyone."